 Keep in mind, no vaccine is 100% effective.
 However, your chances of contracting Coronavirus, or developing severe symptoms if you do, drastically decrease after receiving the vaccine.

-Most likely, no. In most cases, a hospital or pharmacy will receive either the Pfizer or Moderna version of the vaccine.
-Just remember, both are extremely effective and will provide you with ample protection from Coronavirus.
+Most likely, no. In most cases, a hospital or pharmacy will receive either the Pfizer-BioNTech or Moderna version of the vaccine.
+Most Johnson & Johnson vaccines are being distributed at one-day clinics.
+Just remember, all of the vaccines are extremely effective and will provide you with ample protection from Coronavirus.